-The Conservation Purposes of the Easement are to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:
+The Conservation Purposes of the Easement are to protect and preserve the Conservation Values of the Property summarized below and described in more detail in the Baseline Documentation Report:

 - (a) Protection of natural habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The Property supports fish, wildlife and plants that are defined as "native" by the California Department of Fish & Wildlife and its successors.
-The Property contains diverse habitats for plants and animals, in particular its mixed hardwood and conifer forests ecosystem and riparian vegetation habitats.
-The Property and the waters adjacent to the Property contains threatened, endangered and sensitive species recognized as such under state and/or federal law.
+The Property contains diverse habitats for plants and animals, in particular its mixed hardwood and conifer forests ecosystem, oak woodlands, and riparian vegetation habitats.
+The Property and the waters adjacent to the Property contain threatened, endangered and sensitive species recognized as such under state and/or federal law.
 Specifically it contains the northern spotted owl, coho salmon, Chinook salmon, and steelhead trout.
 The Property also features important watershed values.
-The Property borders 1.4 miles of the Eel River, as well as contains 2.1 miles of creeks (Trout and unnamed creek) that are tributaries to the Eel River and several miles of other non-fish-bearing streams.
+The Property is north of the Eel River and contains 0.21 miles of blue line streams (Trout and Alder Creeks) that are tributaries to the Eel River, and other non-fish-bearing seasonal streams.
 The Eel River contains coho salmon (Oncorhynchus kisutch), a federally threatened species and California species of special concern; Chinook salmon (Oncorhynchus tshawytscha), and coastal steelhead (Oncorhynchus mykiss), a federally threatened species. - (b) Forest resources on the Property.
-Forest resources consist of mixed hardwoods and conifer forests and riparian vegetation providing protection for wildlife and fisheries.
+Forest resources consist of mixed hardwood and conifer forests, oak woodlands, and riparian vegetation, providing protection for wildlife and fisheries.
 Forest resources cover much of the Property. - (c) Preservation of open space.
 The Property is undeveloped and contains scenic open space.
-The Property may be seen from nearby roads and the Eel River and thereby provides a scenic viewshed. - (d) Historical and cultural values, to the extent they are protected by tribal, state and federal laws.
+The Property may be seen from nearby roads and the Eel River and thereby provides a scenic viewshed. - (d) Historical and cultural values, to the extent they are protected by tribal, state and federal laws. - (e) Outdoor recreation such as hiking and sightseeing.